XIYO/xiyo.github.io/static/en/about.md

 **Nickname:**

-- XIYO (Pronounced as "Ee-yo," taken from the name of the rabbit in "Exciting Secret Friend")
+- XIYO (Pronounced as "Ee-yo," taken from the name of the rabbit in `Animal Yokochou`)

 **Likes:**